Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/privileges/1_participate_in_the_conversation.md

 ** **
 ### What's a bad Question look like? ###
-A Question is a bad Question if it is: offensive, only has one side, has an obvious answer, is not aimed at finding a solution, does not make sense etc.
+A Question is a bad Question if it is: offensive, only has one side, has an obvious solution, is not aimed at finding a solution, does not make sense etc.
 {% if debug == True %}
 If you aren't sure if your Question is good or bad, start a